ivanleomk/ML-Notes/Designing Machine Learning Systems.md

 For images, this would involve adding some form of noise to the data itself.
 This helps generate [[Adversarial Attacks]] which help the neural network to become more robust to different forms of noise.

+For Language Models, BERT is a classic example of perturbation.
+We randomly replace tokens in the original text 15% of the time and our language model needs to learn how to reproduce the original text.

+**Data Synthesis**

+We can use some easy templates to bootstrap our models for nlp tasks.
+For images, this might include using some form of composite image that includes inputs from different classes, with a predominant portion coming from a single class.
+This is known as [[Mixup]] and has been shown to improve the generalisation of models.

+# Feature Engineering

+Features are important to help improve the quality of model predictions.
+Traditional NLP required the use of domain-specific techniques which tended to be quite brittle.
+This has been reduced to some degree with deep learning.

+But for subject specific tasks, we might need subject-matter experts to come up with relevant features.

+## Handling Missing Data

+There are three kinds of missing data

+1. **Missing not at random** : Income is a classic example - some people don't want to disclose their income on forms.
+They also tend to be richer than people who do disclose their income on these forms. **The reason why this is empty is because people don't like their income**
+2. **Missing At Random** : Certain genders might not like disclosing their age